robmarkcole/HASS-Deepstack-object/README.md

 2019-01-15 06:37:52 WARNING (MainThread) [homeassistant.loader] You are using a custom component for image_processing.deepstack_face which has not been tested by Home Assistant.
 This component might cause stability problems, be sure to disable it if you do experience issues with Home Assistant.
 ```
 A1: Yes this is normal

+Q2: Can I run both the face and object detection Deepstack endpoints at the same time?
+A2: Yes, this is described in the Deepstack docs, but beware the significant memory usage.

+Q3: Why are there two custom components and not just one?
+A3: Its easier to maintain tow simple components than one complex one.